albusfangautonomy/control_notes/notes/compensators.md

 1. Decide on desired poles given criteria (making the system appear second order) (e.g. rise time, damping ratio)

-2. Place lead zero in a position that minimizes effect on dominant closed loop poles
+2. Place lead zero in a position that minimizes effect on dominant closed-loop poles

-    - Keep zero left of closed loop poles OR
+    - Keep zero left of closed-loop poles OR

     - Cancel an existing system pole

-3. Find where lead pole need to be placed to get desired poles on root locus
+3. Find where lead pole needs to be placed to get desired poles on root locus

-    - for a desired pole (either one of the complex conjugate, answers are the same), ignoring its complex conjugate pole in the following formula:
+    - For a desired pole (either one of the complex conjugate, answers are the same), ignoring its complex conjugate pole in the following formula:
         $$\Sigma \theta_z - \Sigma \theta_p = -180^\circ$$

-    - Use trignometry to figure out $$l$$ and $$\theta$$, distance between each open loop pole and zero and angle bewteen the line that connects a desired pole to each of the open loop pole or zero and the positive x axis, respectively.
+    - Use trigonometry to figure out $$l$$ and $$\theta$$, distance between each open-loop pole and zero and angle between the line that connects a desired pole to each of the open-loop poles or zeros and the positive x-axis, respectively.

 4. Find what gain (K) this desired pole corresponds to: